-One general practice covers the Pembury area.
-The potential development proposed at Pembury would increase the list size by about 13%.
-The existing premises is suitable for the current list size and could be reconfigured and extended to accommodate the level of growth proposed in Pembury.
-Section 106 contributions should support the expansion ahead of population growth and ensure capacity is available.
+• One general practice covers the Pembury area.
+The potential development proposed at Pembury would increase the list size by about 15%.
+The existing premises are suitable for the current list size and could be reconfigured and extended to accommodate the level of growth proposed in Pembury.
+Section 106 contributions, available early on in any development, would support the expansion ahead of population growth and ensure capacity is available.